jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (b) to verify the amount of any benefit to which a person is or was entitled or for which a person is or was eligible:
   (c) to enable the recovery of any debt due to the Crown in respect of any benefit.
 (3) For the purposes of this section, the chief executive of the department for the time being responsible for the administration of the Social Security Act 1964 may from time to time, in accordance with arrangements made from time to time between that chief executive and the chief executive of the Customs, request the supply, in respect of persons who depart from New Zealand or persons who arrive in New Zealand from another country, or both, of the information specified in subsection (5).
-(4) Nothing in subsection (3) applies in respect of persons who are exempted, by regulations made under the Immigration Act 1987 or by virtue of any special direction under that Act, from the requirement to surrender an arrival card pursuant to section 126(1)(a) of that Act, or, as the case may be, a departure card pursuant to section 126(2) of that Act.
+(4) Nothing in subsection (3) applies in respect of persons who are exempted by regulations or a special direction made under the Immigration Act 2009 from, as the case may require, the requirement to—
+  (a) apply for a visa or entry permission in the prescribed manner under section 103(1)(b), (c), and (d) of that Act; or (b) complete documentation on departure from New Zealand under section 119(1)(c) of that Act.
 (5) The information referred to in subsection (3) is as follows:
   (a) the person's full name:
   (b) the person's date of birth: